Tinea corporis; Fungal infection - body; Tinea circinata; Ringworm - body

 - Have close contact with other people (such as in sports like wrestling)

-Ringworm can spread easily.
+Ringworm can spread quickly.
 You can catch it if you come into direct contact with an area of ringworm on someone's body.
 You can also get it by touching items that have the fungi on them, such as:

 - Pool surfaces